LavaMoat/ipfs-registry/README.md

 To mitigate identifier based attacks all namespace and package names are subject to the [unicode security mechanisms][]; confusable detection is thanks to the [unicode security crate][].

+* Identifier MUST NOT contain ASCII control characters
+* Identifier MUST NOT contain ASCII punctuation (except for the hyphen)
+* Identifier MUST NOT contain emojis
+* Identifier MUST NOT contain invisible characters
+* Identifier MUST NOT contain confusables, see [confusables][]
+* Identifier MUST conform to the general security profile, see [general security profile][]
+* Identifier MUST be a single script, see [single script][]

 ## Getting Started

 Install the binary: